-FluentU gives you the opportunity to practice grammar as it is used in real life with its library of authentic French videos, which includes tons of movie trailers, music videos and the like.
+FluentU gives you the opportunity to practice grammar as it is used in real life with its library of authentic French videos, which includes tons of movie trailers, music videos, news clips and more.

 However, you can also apply your grammar knowledge to a Stromae video, a French-language news clip or anything else that catches your interest!